nya3jp/rules_contest/docs/reference/rules.md

 | `comparator` | `Label` | `"@rules_contest//contest:exact_comparator"` | A label of an executable to run to compare an output file and an answer file. |
 | `comparator_cmd` | `str` | `${EXEC} ${INPUT_DIR}/${TESTCASE}.in ${OUTPUT_FILE} ${INPUT_DIR}/${TESTCASE}.ans` | A shell command to run a comparator. |

-### Environment variables (comparator and solution)
+### Environment variables

-The following environment variables are available on running a command.
+The following environment variables are available on running a command (comparator or solution).

 | Variable | Description |
 | --- | --- |